 (3) A person must not package fertiliser to which this regulation applies in a small use container for sale as garden fertiliser, lawn fertiliser or all purpose fertiliser unless, when packaged, the fertiliser will comply with subregulation (2).

 Penalty: a fine of $5 000.

 (4) A person must not sell garden fertiliser, lawn fertiliser or all purpose fertiliser to which this regulation applies unless the fertiliser complies with subregulation (2).

 Penalty: a fine of $5 000.

-[Part 3 has not come into operation 2]

-Part 4 — Miscellaneous

-[17.
-Has not come into operation 2]

-18. Environmental Protection Regulations 1987 amended

-(1) This regulation amends the Environmental Protection Regulations 1987.

-(2) At the end of Schedule 6 insert: